 - Quick and jerky movements

-- Obvious loss of weight due to loss of appetite
+- Loss of weight due to loss of appetite

-A person in the stage of tweaking is potentially dangerous and needs to be dealt with using extreme caution.
-Their short temper and unpredictable decisions can prove to be extremely detrimental for themselves and those around them.
+A person in the tweaking stage of meth use is potentially dangerous and should be dealt with using extreme caution.
+A short temper and unpredictable decisions are characteristic of this stage and can make a meth user extremely dangerous to themselves and others around them.

-Another important sign of addiction is the desire to hide your addiction from your loved ones.
-Meth users may show social withdrawal and isolate themselves from family and friends.
+Another important sign of meth addiction is the desire to hide the addiction from loved ones.
+Meth users frequently display social withdrawal and isolate themselves from family and friends.

 Withdrawal from Methamphetamine

-The next phase is less severe and can extend over a few weeks.
-It has been observed that the withdrawal is worse in users who have been on meth for longer periods.
-This phase includes mainly psychological symptoms, which include moodiness, irritability, and anxiety.
+In general, meth withdrawal symptoms are worse in users who have been on meth for longer periods or used more of the drug.
+Such individuals tend to have many psychological symptoms, including moodiness, irritability, and anxiety.
 Studies show that withdrawal symptoms disappear completely within 2 weeks to 20 days of meth use cessation.
-[10]
+[11]

-When the withdrawal symptoms persist for months, it is referred to as post-acute withdrawal syndrome (PAWS).
+Sometimes, drug withdrawal symptoms can persist for months.
+This is referred to as post-acute withdrawal syndrome (PAWS).
 The signs and symptoms of meth withdrawal are as follows:

-- Anxiety: During meth withdrawal, anxiety is one of the most common symptoms experienced.
-Studies reveal that around 30% of people using meth have experienced anxiety disorders.[11]
+- Anxiety: During meth withdrawal, anxiety is one of the most common symptoms experienced by recovering meth users.
+Studies reveal that around 30% of people who have used meth have experienced anxiety disorders.
+[12]

-- Depression: Feeling low or remaining in a depressed mood is quite common during withdrawal.
-This does not typically last beyond the third week of cessation.
+- Depression: Feeling low or experiencing a depressed mood is quite common during meth withdrawal.
+This does not typically last beyond the third week of stopping meth use.

-- Sleepiness and fatigue: Meth use causes hyperactivity, so withdrawal of meth makes the user extremely inactive, drowsy, and tired.
-Around the fifth day, sleepiness hits its peak, which means a person may sleep up to 11 hours a day.
+- Sleepiness and fatigue: Meth use causes hyperactivity.
+It is therefore not surprising that withdrawal from meth can make recovering drug users extremely inactive, drowsy, and tired.
+Sleepiness tends to peak on around the fifth day, at which point a person may sleep up to 11 hours a day.

-- Cravings for methamphetamine: The user can experience an increase or reappearance of meth cravings during the withdrawal phase.
+- Cravings for methamphetamine: People with a dependence on meth frequently experience an increase or reappearance of meth cravings during the withdrawal phase.

-- Increased appetite: During the withdrawal phase, meth users can become voracious eaters.
+- Increased appetite: During meth withdrawal, drug users can become voracious eaters.

-- Psychosis: Delusions and hallucinations, the symptoms of psychosis, can occur during meth withdrawal.
+- Psychosis: Symptoms of psychosis, such as delusions and hallucinations, can occur during meth withdrawal.

 Methamphetamine Addiction in the United States

 Meth addiction continues to be a serious issue in the United States.
-According to the U.S. Drug Enforcement Administration, methamphetamine falls in the category of schedule II stimulants, meaning it has a high potential for abuse and addiction.
-It is only prescribed to people with legitimate issues, like narcolepsy or ADHD.
+According to the U.S. Drug Enforcement Administration (DEA), methamphetamine is a Schedule II controlled substance, meaning it has a high potential for abuse and addiction.
+Prescription methamphetamines are carefully regulated and only prescribed to people with legitimate medical conditions such as narcolepsy or ADHD.

-Initially introduced as a prescription drug in the 1930s, meth abuse peaked in the 1950s and 1960s, during which time the drug was injected.
-Its popularity then declined in the next couple of decades as cocaine became more prevalent.
-By the 1990s, meth returned in the form of crystal meth (a form of meth that is smoked) and swept across the U.S. as an epidemic.
+Methamphetamines were initially developed as prescription drugs in the 1930s.
+They began to be abused in the following years with meth abuse peaking in the 1950s and 1960s, during which time the drug was mainly abused by injection.
+Its popularity then declined over the next couple of decades as cocaine use became more prevalent.
+But by the 1990s, meth had returned in the form of crystal meth (a form of meth that is smoked) and swept across the U.S. in epidemic proportions.
 This led to the enactment of the Combat Methamphetamine Epidemic Act (CMEA) of 2005 to curtail the illicit manufacture, sale, or possession of methamphetamine.

 Meth use is most prevalent in the western and midwestern states, where it is perceived as the greatest drug threat by police.